GradySimon/neural-network-building-blocks/index.md

 # Neural Network Building Blocks

 Deep learning is hot.
 New architectures are published all the time, setting the state of the art on a huge variety of different tasks.
-Once an obscure sub-branch of machine learning, articles on the topic are now popping up on Hacker News almost daily.

 Research is outpacing application.
-New architectures are being created so frequently that it's difficult just to keep track of what's out there.
+New architectures are being created so frequently that it's difficult to keep track of what's out there.
 The machine learning practitioner is drowning in options: should I use an RNN or a feedforward architecture?
 Wait, does that "R" stand for recurrent or recursive?
 Attentional models seem promising - have they been applied to this problem?
-I've heard of researchers applying convolutional networks to text processing - when is that appropriate?

 Neural network architectures tend to be highly modular.
 Certain components are used over and over in different architectures.
 LSTMs, for example have been one of the darlings of 2015, finding application in all kinds of different networks.
 Much of the recent innovation in deep learning has been in using these components together in new and exciting ways.
 Connect a convolutional net to an LSTM and you get a video processor.